2patilsachin4/Computer-Vision---CS-763/Surveilence System for Intruder Detection/readme.txt

-1. Screen Name (pseudonym):  Sravani
+1. Screen Name (pseudonym):  Sachin

 2. Which external person (human resource) other than group members or TA I consulted:  None